Why Outsourcing SaaS Development is a Smart Move for Early-Stage Founders

 Not all outsourcing partners are the same.
 Some are design-heavy and know nothing about backend infra.
 Some are just body shops.
 Some ghost you halfway.

-Here’s how to check if the agency you’re about to work with actually knows their stuff:
+Here’s how to check if the agency you’re about to work with actually knows its stuff:

 Outsourcing doesn’t mean “out of sight.”
 You should still be involved in the weekly rhythm.
 Here’s what to look for: